angelalita77/320SBA-React-Web-Application-Project/README.md

 The match game is a simple 8-card match game in which the cards flip to reveal the picture of a Rick and Morty character underneath.
 Unsolved Problem:
 - Getting the cards to shuffle upon refresh.
-- Data pull from API GET Method rather than from the URL
+- Data pull from API GET Method rather than from the API URL for the match game
+- Getting Netlify to display the NotFound.jsx routed page for 404 Page Not Found catch

 ## Gallery
-Gallery (Gallery.jsx): Manages the state for the fetched data (rickMortyData), which holds the array of characters retrieved from the Rick and Morty API.
+Gallery (Gallery.jsx): Manages the state for the API fetched data (rickMortyData), which holds the array of characters retrieved from the Rick and Morty API.
+This shows other characters pulled from the Rick and Morty API (hopefully for future game development)

 ## Sticky Bar Feature
 Used CSS stylings to create a sticky bar